sakshee021195/Project-12/README.md

-# Project-12
+# Taskmaster
-This project is about a to-do list using javascript.
-In this project, I used local storage to save data.
+TaskMaster is a sleek and efficient to-do list application built with JavaScript.
+It leverages the browser's local storage to persistently save tasks, ensuring your to-do items are always at your fingertips, even after closing the browser.